Campbell Hall in Orange County, New York — The American Northeast (Mid-Atlantic)

 Erected 1956 by New York State Education Department.

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • Natural Resources.

 Location.
 41° 27.253′ N, 74° 15.559′ W. Marker is in Campbell Hall, New York, in Orange County.
 Marker is at the intersection of NY Rt 207 (New York State Route 207) and Maybrook Rd, on the right when traveling east on NY Rt 207.
 Touch for map.
 Marker is at or near this postal address: 2799 New York 207, Campbell Hall NY 10916, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 William Bull (approx. 1.4 miles away); Sarah Wells (approx. 2.4 miles away); “Colored Cemetery" (approx. 3˝ miles away); German Town (approx. 4 miles away); Montgomery House (approx. 4 miles away); Orange County Seat (approx. 4˝ miles away); Maplewood (approx. 4˝ miles away); Camp Wickham (approx. 4.6 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 23, 2010, by Clifton Patrick of Chester, NY, United States.
-This page has been viewed 1,225 times since then and 59 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on August 23, 2010, by Clifton Patrick of Chester, NY, United States. • Syd Whittle was the editor who published this page.
+This page was last revised on February 21, 2020.
+It was originally submitted on August 23, 2010, by Clifton Patrick of Chester, NY, United States.
+This page has been viewed 1,354 times since then and 33 times this year.
+Last updated on February 20, 2020, by Jill Moore of New Windsor, New York.
+Photos: 1, 2, 3, 4, 5. submitted on August 23, 2010, by Clifton Patrick of Chester, NY, United States. • Michael Herrick was the editor who published this page.